-If you’re reading this book, you already know how to use packages:
+If you’re reading this book, you already know how to work with packages in the following ways:

 - You install them from CRAN with